flagpolejs/flagpole/README.md

 Flagpole is also suitable for testing REST API frameworks, currently only supporting JSON format.
 We don't have plans currently to add support for XML or SOAP formats, because they suck.
 But hey if you want to add it, that wouldn't be too hard!

+## Getting Started

+.... doing this next ...

 ## QA Terminology

 **Group** A group of suites, which is within Flagpole defined just by grouping suites into subfolders of the tests folder.